wasmerio/wasmer/lib/api/README.md

     "#;

     let module = Module::new(&module_wat);
-    // We're not importing anything, so make an empty import object. let import_object = imports! {};
+    // The module doesn't import anything, so we create an empty import object. let import_object = imports! {};
     let instance = Instance::new(module, &import_object)?;